Designing Data-Intensive Applications: reading notes, part 2

 Failures

-Replicated databases make an extensive use log files to handle failures gracefully.
+Replicated databases make extensive use of log files to handle failures gracefully.

 Followers do catch-up recovery.
 They make a diff between their own log and the leader’s log to fetch the latest data changes since failure.